-- Option 1: Open a pull request, and Read the Docs will build a preview of the docs pages.
+• Option 1: Open a pull request, and Read the Docs will build a preview of the docs pages.
 A link to the build can be found near the bottom of the page of the PR, in the merge checks section (once the build is finished, click on "Details" for the docs/readthedocs.org:ecodata-animate item.
 You may have to click "Show details" next to where it says "All checks have passed").
-You can push additional commits to the open PR if you want to change anything after seeing the preview build. - Option 2: Build the docs locally.
-You will need to have python and the docs requirements installed. - To install the doc requirements: use the ecodata-dev-env.yml file in the root of the repository. - Build the docs: Run PROJECT=apps sphinx-build -b html docs docs/build/apps from the repo's root directory - To view the build, open the index.html in the docs/build/apps directory that was created.
+You can push additional commits to the open PR if you want to change anything after seeing the preview build.

-3.3.
+3.4.
 Support 23